 You can meet Alice at The Tea Caddy Gardens, UK and Mary Poppins on the UK Promenade.

 Canada is the last but actually the first country if you head right when entering the World Showcase.
-Canada’s attraction is a 14 minute 360 film O Canada showing the best of the country.
+Canada’s attraction is a 14 minute 360 film O Canada showing the best in the country.
 The main building is based on a hotel in Ottawa.
-The grounds are lovely, full of photo opps and capture everything that Canada is.
+The grounds are lovely, full of photo ops and capture everything that Canada is.

 And that concludes my tour around the World Showcase.
 I have a post all about the rides at Epcot for kids and families with young kids.
-Plus you can find out which rides and attractions I recommend to Fast Pass at Epcot.
+Plus you can find out which rides and attractions I recommend to Fast Pass at Epcot and is the Coral Reef restaurant at Epcot worth the money?.

 Epcot World Showcase What is it – Restaurants – What Rides